SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Mutability of Collections
 -------------------------

-If you create an array, a set, or a dictionary and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
+If you create an array, a set, or a dictionary, and assign it to a variable, the collection that is created will be :newTerm:`mutable`.
 This means that you can change (or :newTerm:`mutate`) the collection after it is created by adding, removing, or changing items in the collection.
-Conversely, if you assign an array, a set, or a dictionary to a constant, that collection is :newTerm:`immutable`, and its size and contents cannot be changed.
+If you assign an array, a set, or a dictionary to a constant, that collection is :newTerm:`immutable`, and its size and contents cannot be changed.